 I found this comment – “The ADL is allegorically pinning a yellow star on ‘conspiracy theorists,’ Oath Keepers, Tea Party protesters, and anyone else who dares express dissent in response to the financial looting of the country or Barack Obama’s big government agenda” – repeated on at least 52 Web sites and blogs.

-The apparent source (it’s hard to tell after a comment like this goes viral): Alex Jones, described in the ADL report as “the most prominent conspiracy theorist in the United States,” who “has been responsible for spreading and popularizing a wide variety of conspiracy theories, the majority espousing some form of anti-government viewpoint.”
+That comment apparently started (it’s hard to tell after a comment like this goes viral) with Alex Jones, described in the ADL report as “the most prominent conspiracy theorist in the United States,” who “has been responsible for spreading and popularizing a wide variety of conspiracy theories, the majority espousing some form of anti-government viewpoint.”

 The most common complaints in response to the report: the ADL only criticizes right-wingers, while giving a free pass to critics on the left.
 Numerous bloggers complained about the ADL’s “liberal,” “left wing” and – dare we say it – “progressive” agenda.